zzas/flagtree/README.md

 export LLVM_LIBRARY_DIR=$LLVM_SYSPATH/lib
 cd ${YOUR_CODE_DIR}/flagtree
-cd python  # For Triton 3.1, 3.2, 3.3, you need to enter the python directory to build git checkout main              # 对应 Triton 3.1 git checkout -b triton_v3.2.x  # 对应 Triton 3.2 git checkout -b triton_v3.3.x  # 对应 Triton 3.3 git checkout -b triton_v3.4.x  # 对应 Triton 3.4
+cd python  # For Triton 3.1, 3.2, 3.3, you need to enter the python directory to build git checkout main              # For Triton 3.1 git checkout -b triton_v3.2.x  # For Triton 3.2 git checkout -b triton_v3.3.x  # For Triton 3.3 git checkout -b triton_v3.4.x  # For Triton 3.4
-git checkout -b triton_v3.5.x  # 对应 Triton 3.5
+git checkout -b triton_v3.5.x  # For Triton 3.5
 unset FLAGTREE_BACKEND
 python3 -m pip install . --no-build-isolation -v
 # If you need to build other backends afterward, you should clear LLVM-related environment variables